jgstew/jgstew.github.io/_posts/2020-10-06-Audio-Gear-For-Podcasting,-Gaming,-Collaboration.md

 Wired USB Audio is generally going to be high quality, high bandwidth and not prone to glitches like any kind of wireless tech, but also not prone to interference like Analog Headsets are.

 If you are looking to maximize quality, minimize cost, and have a pretty good ease of use, this is the right choice.
 Wireless options can be easier to use, but I think their possible glitches and problems can negate this ease of use.

+Wirecutter recommends 2 models, and I just ordered the [Microsoft LX-6000](https://www.amazon.com/Microsoft-LifeChat-LX-6000-for-Business/dp/B00465UNYI) to try: https://www.nytimes.com/wirecutter/reviews/best-usb-office-headset/

+Equally helpful is to read the "competition" section of Wirecutter to see why they DO NOT recommend certain models.

+There is also the interesting option called [ModMic](https://www.amazon.com/dp/B07YN26PBT) which is a microphone that can be added to any headphones.
+It comes in USB Wired, USB Wireless, and Analog options.
+I am very curious to try this option with my Audio-Technica ATH-M50x Professional Monitor Headphones I got for podcast recording and editing, but now use all the time because of the quality.

 ### XLR Options